-The final examination date and time will be announced by the Registrar generally by the fifth week of classes and it will be announced on the course ICON site once it is known.
+The final examination date and time will be announced by the Registrar generally by the fifth week of classes, and it will be announced on the course ICON site once it is known.
 Do not plan your end of the semester travel plans until the final exam schedule is made public.
 It is your responsibility to know the date, time, and place of the final exam.
-According to Registrar's final exam policy, students have a maximum of two weeks after the announced final exam schedule to request a change if an exam conflict exists or if a student has more than two exams in one day (see the policy here).
+According to the Registrar's final exam policy, students have a maximum of two weeks after the announced final exam schedule to request a change if an exam conflict exists or if a student has more than two exams scheduled for the same day (see the policy here).

-Calendar of Course Assignments:
+Calendar of Course Assignments and Exams:

 A tentative list of reading assignments is available on ICON -> Modules -> Reading.
+A list of exams with dates is available on ICON -> Modules \rightarrow Syllabus.